saurabhsingh33/Implemented-algos/Readme.md

+# Partial Map Traversal for sub-optimal path generation.
-FF_final.py contains the implemented algorithms
+1. FF_final.py contains the implemented algorithms
-Files in one folder contains the same configuration for map.
+2. Files in one folder contains the same configuration for map.